fblettner/liberty/airflow/README.md

 ---

 ## 🎉 You're Ready to Use Airflow!
-Now, you have a fully working Airflow setup running with `pip` in a **virtual environ
+Now, you have a fully working Airflow setup running with `pip` in a **virtual environment